alhassy/FSharpCheatSheet/README.md

     let getInt ox = match ox with None -> 0 | Some x -> x
     2 = getInt (Some 2)

 <a id="orgb1c12e3"></a>

 # Side Effects ---[Unit Type](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/unit-type)

 Operations whose use produces a side-effect return the `unit` type.
-This’ akin to the role played by `void` in C.
+This is akin to the role played by `void` in C.
-A *function* is a sequence of expressions; its *return value* is the value of the final expression &#x2014;all other expressions are of unit type.
+A *function* is a sequence of expressions; its *return value* is the value of the final expression &#x2014; all other expressions are of unit type.

 <div class="parallel">

     (* type unit = () *)
     let ex : unit = ()